TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Cms.rst

    Backend and frontend of TYPO3 as an illustration

-In the backend you could for example define that a headline should have level 2.
+In the backend, for example, you could define that a headline should have level
-This would be a content decision.
-However in the frontend this headline is displayed in red and underlined.
+2. This would be a content decision.
+However, in the frontend this headline is displayed in red and underlined.
 This is one example of what the presentation does.